mhausenblas/kubectl-in-action/README.md

 ## Docs

 > I'm lost.
 I can't remember a command.
-I need help.
+I need examples.

 What can I do with a command?